mavesc/matchixir/README.md

     .when(isValidUser, () => ...)
     .none(() => "guest");
 ```
+> [!IMPORTANT]

-This finalizes the chain and it's use is recommended.
+> This finalizes the chain and it's use is recommended.
+The `none` finalizer returns the value contained within `Matcher<T>` — hence it makes the library fully expressive.

 ## Advanced usage